goharbor/website/docs/administration/configure-proxy-cache/_index.md

 1. On the Projects page, click **New Project** and configure the new project information.
 See the [Create Projects](../../working-with-projects/create-projects/) documentation for more details.

 1. Click the **Proxy Cache** slider and then select your registry endpoint from the drop-down that appears.
+The Bandwidth is the pull image speed limit to the upstream registry, -1 means no limit.

     ![add proxy cache project](../../img/add-proxy-cache-project.png)